Frequently asked questions

 Why might a lineage assignment change?

-A lineage assignment is a “best guess” at what the lineage of an unknown sequence may be.
+A lineage assignment is a “best guess” at what the lineage of an unknown sequence may be based on available data.
+We report pango-designation version numbers with the assignment and this indicates what data the inference engine bases the assignment on.

 This assignment comes with a certain amount of noise.
 Our most recent estimates give an average 95.8% recall value for designated lineages, with some lineage having better recall and precision values than others.
-These statistics may vary depending on a number of factors, including the number of sequences in that lineage (i.e. quantity of data), the amount of ambiguity in those sequences (i.e. quality of data) and how unique the defining SNPs are for that lineage (i.e. E484K may be associated with a number of different lineages).
+The accuracy of assignment may vary depending on a number of factors, including the number of sequences in that lineage (i.e. quantity of data), the amount of ambiguity in those sequences (i.e. quality of data) and how unique the defining SNPs are for that lineage (i.e. E484K may be associated with a number of different lineages).

 The assignment may change as new designations are made and new releases of the model are tagged.
 It may be that your sequence gets included in a new lineage designation that didn’t exist when you first ran your sequence through pangolin.
 The full list of designated sequences can be found at github.com/cov-lineages/pango-designation.